firestarter/docs/rules.md

 * Cursing is allowed, so long as it is not directed towards any particular person or figure.

 ### Griefing
+* Griefing obviously inhabited but unclaimed land is bannable.
 * Raiding unclaimed containers (chests, barrels, anything that stores items) is alright, so long as they are not shop chests.
 * Breaking blocks that you did not place, even in unclaimed lands, is bannable.
 This includes spawners that are not naturally generated.
 This also includes killing animals you didn't breed and breaking crops in a farm that you didn't create.
 If the farm is public, you must replant after harvesting.
 * If a player is offline for 3 or more months, you may ask an admin to unclaim one or more of their claims and you will be able to reclaim it.
 Right-click with a stick on the claimed area to check the age of the claim.
 Once the claim is yours, you are free to build, edit, or take items.
 If you lack the claimblocks to reclaim, you will be denied access to the claim until you are capable of claiming it.
 If another user comes along with enough claimblocks after you had already asked but lacked the claimblocks, the user with the ability to reclaim will be given it.
 You are free to unclaim these claims at any time.